Table of Contents

-- Do not create from scratch your own facsimile of the logo.
+- Do not create your own facsimile of the logo.

-- Do not add elements to the logo (including use of the now-retired watering can and/or other imagery).
+- Do not add elements to the logo (including the watering can icon or other imagery).

 - Follow all graphic use guidelines outlined in this resource.

-For additional information, contact the NC State EMG state program coordinator or NC State Extension director of marketing and communications.
+For additional information, contact the NC State EMG program manager or NC State Extension director of marketing and communications.

-The NC State EMG logo should always appear in its entirety, meaning it should always appear as a whole and complete image.
-Follow the guidelines below for correct logo usage:
+The NC State EMG logo must always appear in its entirety, as a whole, and complete image.

 - Do not remove or alter any part of the logo (Figure 1).